ogobrecht/plex/README.md

 PLEX was created to be able to quickstart version control for existing Oracle DB projects and has currently two main functions called **BackApp** and **Queries_to_CSV**.
 Queries_to_CSV is used by BackApp as a helper function, but its functionality is also useful standalone.

-Also see also this resources for more information:
+Also see this resources for more information:

 - [Blog post on how to getting started](https://ogobrecht.github.io/posts/2018-08-26-plex-plsql-export-utilities)
 - [PLEX project page on GitHub](https://github.com/ogobrecht/plex)